wmamills/hvac-demo/readme.md

 You can find out more about the HVAC project at the [HVAC home page](https://linaro.atlassian.net/wiki/spaces/HVAC/overview).

 Currently there are a few demos here but there will be more over time.
+These demos include virtio-msg for AMP systems and for other uses of virtio-msg such as virtio-msg-ffa.

 | Name       | Description                                               |
 |------------|-----------------------------------------------------------|